 Crochet baby bonnets are a classic and stylish option for any baby’s wardrobe, and the Victoria Rose baby bonnet is destined to become a treasured part of your little one’s early months.
 Created from crochet thread, every detail has been lovingly crafted making this this lacy design a beautiful, yet modern take on the bonnets of the late 1800’s and early 1900’s.

 Click here to add this to your Ravelry queue!

 Approx 200 yards of #10 crochet thread in color of your choice.
 Pictured is Artiste Cotton thread in “Peach Blossom”.
-Available for purchase from Hobby Lobby.
+Aunt Lydia’s #10 Crochet Thread also works very well.